-But it’s not just in the written world that you find Hochdeutsch in Switzerland.
+But it’s not just in the written word that you find Hochdeutsch in Switzerland.
 Standard German is also preferred as a spoken means of communication in more formal occasions when the need for universal comprehension is greater, such as in parliamentary discussions, news broadcasts, public transportation announcements and educational settings.
-Swiss German kids are rebelling against this orthodoxy however, and attempts at transcribing Swiss German dialects into written forms are becoming increasingly popular in informal situations such as Whatsapp and Facebook.
+Swiss German kids are rebelling against this orthodoxy, however, and attempts at transcribing Swiss German dialects into written forms are becoming increasingly popular in informal situations, such as Whatsapp and Facebook.

 As a general rule, the more formal the occasion is, the greater the likelihood that the communication will be carried out in Standard German, especially if non-Swiss German speakers are within earshot.
 Whereas in the private sphere, and between Swiss-Germans themselves, dialects win the day.

 What about the other languages spoken in Switzerland?
 In the western part of the country, it’s French that prevails.
-In total, French-speakers account for approximately 20% of the Swiss population, and if you’re thinking of traveling to cities such as Geneva or Lausanne then bring your French Babbel lessons with you, as these popular destinations for international tourism are entirely French-speaking.
+In total, French speakers account for approximately 20 percent of the Swiss population, and if you’re thinking of traveling to cities such as Geneva or Lausanne then bring your French Babbel lessons with you, as these popular destinations for international tourism are entirely French-speaking.

-The differences between “Swiss French” and the standard form of French you hear in France are much less obvious compared to Swiss German and Standard German.
-While there are some differences in vocabulary and expressions, Swiss French won’t prove too much trouble for anyone skilled in speaking Standard French.
+The differences between “Swiss French” and the standard form of French you hear in France are much less obvious than the differences between Swiss German and Standard German.
+While there are some distinctions in vocabulary and expressions, Swiss French won’t prove too much trouble for anyone skilled in speaking Standard French.
 In fact, the differences that do exist are often quite pleasant for foreigners to come across.
 For instance, French learners will rejoice at the Swiss French usage of the words septante and nonante for “seventy” and “ninety” — none of that “sixty-ten” (70) and “four twenties-ten” (90) nonsense that you had to struggle with when learning French in school!
 Maybe the influence of the methodical German-speaking Swiss had something to do with this?